DefectDojo/Documentation/docs/features.rst

     SLA_NOTIFY_ACTIVE_VERIFIED_ONLY = True
     SLA_NOTIFY_WITH_JIRA_ONLY = False
     SLA_NOTIFY_PRE_BREACH = 3
+    SLA_NOTIFY_POST_BREACH = 7

 Setting both ``SLA_NOTIFY_ACTIVE`` and ``SLA_NOTIFY_ACTIVE_VERIFIED_ONLY`` to ``False`` will effectively disable SLA notifications.

 You can choose to only consider findings that have a JIRA issue linked to them.
 If so, please set ``SLA_NOTIFY_WITH_JIRA_ONLY`` to ``True``.

 The ``SLA_NOTIFY_PRE_BREACH`` is expressed in days.
 Whenever a finding's "SLA countdown" (time to remediate) drops to this number, a notification would be sent everyday, as scheduled by the crontab in ``settings.py``, until the day it breaches.

+The ``SLA_NOTIFY_POST_BREACH`` lets you define in days how long you want to be kept notified about findings that have breached the SLA.
+Passed that number, notifications will cease.

 What notification channels for SLA notifications?
 `````````````````````````````````````````````````